ZenglerLab/MIND-/1. Guild-Based Microbiome Classification and Predictions of Competition in a SynCom/README.md

 ## Overview

-This section contains scripts and data used to determine __microbial guilds__ and __predict competition__ in a 16-member synthetic community (SynCom) based on translational efficiency (TE = metaRibo-Seq / metaRNA-Seq).
+This section contains scripts and data used to determine __microbial functional profiles__ and __predict competition__ in a 16-member synthetic community (SynCom) based on translational efficiency (TE = metaRibo-Seq / metaRNA-Seq).
-It also contains results of experimental dropout experiments used to validate guild-based predictions of competition interactions.
+It also contains results of experimental dropout experiments used to validate MI-based predictions of competition interactions.

 ### Experiment overview